Catclaw Mimosa (2011)

 The piece was championed by Mallory Thompson at Northwestern and played by Symphonic Wind Ensemble at NU as well as the Northshore Concert Band at the Midwest Band and Orchestra Clinics that year.
 I sent the piece out to many band directors following those performances and received a generous response from many including the two performances on this page: above, the University of Texas Wind Symphony conducted by Robert Carnochan and below The Lawrence University Wind Ensemble coducted by Andrew Mast.

 In 2013 this piece won the Grade VI Frank Ticheli Internation Composition Competition.
-It has been published by Manhattan Beach Music and will be available in early 2016.
+It has since been published by Manhattan Beach Music and is available for purchase from them.